ZRHerr/CurrentProjects/README.md

 ## MainProject (Find Mobile Mechanic's)
 ---
-*Goal is to have a "Uber-like" webapp, for requesting mechanics to come do basic maintenance while you are at work/school *Currently building the baseline - using a forum in-app in order to discuss development approaches/bugs with anyone who wants to help build.
+*Goal is to have a "Uber-like" webapp, for requesting mechanics to come do basic maintenance while you are at work/school *Currently building the baseline - using a forum in-app in order to discuss development approaches/bugs with anyone who wants to help build. <br />
 *Personal Project | Mobile Mechanic Web Application <br />
 *Using ASP.NET MVC pattern <br />
 -[x] last-worked